Rugal/rugal.github.com/_posts/2015-01-16-X11-forward-Xorg-is-CS-based.md

 Nice, now you get the display address, just fill it in that blank and reconnect.

-Magical right?
+How could that happen?
+Recalling the Xorg is `C/S` based, your `Xming` is a implementation of client of `Xorg`, this explained everything!
+It is Magical, isn't it?
 Have a good day!